artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Update ElasticSearch (optional)**

-Archivematica 1.2.0 has been tested most extensively against version 0.90.13 of ElasticSearch.
-This is the same version that was distributed with Archivematica 1.1.0, so no changes to ElasticSearch should be required in most cases.
+Archivematica 1.3.1 has been tested most extensively against version 0.90.13 of ElasticSearch.
+This is the same version that has been distributed with Archivematica since version 1.1.0, so no changes to ElasticSearch should be required in most cases.
 Do not attempt to use ElasticSearch 1.0 or greater.

 **Restart Services**